-Another section that jumps out to me as still so terribly resonant in 2019:
+Another section that jumps out to me as still so terribly resonant today:

 There are those who are asking the devotees of civil rights, “When will you be satisfied?”
 We can never be satisfied as long as the Negro is the victim of the unspeakable horrors of police brutality.
 We can never be satisfied as long as our bodies, heavy with the fatigue of travel, cannot gain lodging in the motels of the highways and the hotels of the cities.We cannot be satisfied as long as the Negro’s basic mobility is from a smaller ghetto to a larger one.
 We can never be satisfied as long as our children are stripped of their selfhood and robbed of their dignity by signs stating for whites only.

-It’s worthy to discuss with our kids how these ideas are still in play today.
+It’s worthwhile to discuss with our kids how these ideas are still in play today in America.

 Kadir Nelson’s I Have a Dream book is another beautiful place to find Dr. King’s speech written out with beautiful illustrations

-So if you do anything today to honor Dr. King’s legacy, watch the speech with your kids.
-Here it in his own words.
+If you do anything today to honor Dr. King’s legacy, watch the speech with your kids.
+Hear it in his own words.
 Hear the response from the crowd of 25,000 people.

-Then simply ask them what they like about it.
+Then simply ask your children what they like about it.
 What they take away from it.
 What they don’t understand.